fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 - What kinds of ingredients and recipes appear?
 What does NOT appear that you might have expected?
 - How much does history or tradition matter to the recipes?
 - What does it say about "American Food"?
+- Any other thoughts or reflections on your experience looking through your cookbook?

 ## References and Citations